Speiger/Primitive-Collections/README.md

 ## Current Down Sides (Random order)
 - Testing for Sub Maps/Sets/Lists are only in a very basic way tested
 - Documentation is only present at the lowest level for most cases and needs a typo fixing.
+- ToString method in Wrapper Classes do not work correctly.
+(Synchronized/Unmodifiable wrappers)